Meekb/FilthyAPI/README.md

 # FilthyAPI
-A collection of articles by and about cult filmmaker and King of Filth, John Waters
+A collection of articles about cult filmmaker and King of Filth, John Waters

 Built with the help of developer GODDESS [Ania Kubow](https://github.com/kubowania)
   * YouTube walkthrough (https://youtu.be/GK4Pl-GmPHk)